wangshengjia/wangshengjia.github.io/_posts/2016-01-08-quiz-about-properties-in-swift.md

 comments: true
 ---

 Come on, I know you guys love both Quiz and Swift.
-I bring you guys some quiz about properties in Swift, could you tell the answer without actually run it ?
+This post brings you some quizzes about properties in Swift, try to tell the answer without actually run it, could you get them all ?
+Just try it.

-The quiz may be easy for some of you, may be not.
-Most important, I hope you guys all **have fun** from it 🎉🎉🍻
+The quizzes may be easy for some of you, may be not.
+The most important thing here, I hope you guys all **have fun** from it, cheers 🎉🎉🍻

 <!--more-->

-You can find the answers and explications [HERE](http://www.allblue.me/swift/2016/01/08/quiz-answers)
+You can find the answers and some explications [HERE](http://www.allblue.me/swift/2016/01/08/quiz-answers)

 **Tested with Swift 2.1 & Xcode 7.2**